nytimes/gizmo/README.md

 The package offers 2 server implementations:

 `SimpleServer`, which is capable of handling basic HTTP and JSON requests via 3 of the available `Service` implementations: `SimpleService`, `JSONService`, and `MixedService`.
-A service and these implentations will be defined below.
+A service and these implementations will be defined below.

 `RPCServer`, which is capable of serving a gRPC server on one port and JSON endpoints on another.
 This kind of server can only handle the `RPCService` implementation.